Mackgame4/UM-training-center/README.md

+# UM-traning-center
+_🗂️ Course project for UM for POO in 2023/24_

 # GrupoTP-25

 This project is a simple implementation of a management system.
 It was developed as a project for the course of Programação Orientada a Objetos (POO) at Universidade do Minho.